Make a Screaming Acid Sequence

 Oscillator 1

-To generate our sequence, we will first turn to set up the oscillator 1 within Spire.
-From the offered choices of oscillator types, let’s select the HardFM and move the ctrl-a and ctrl-b parameters a bit to get more rough sound.
-In the end, we can choose a pre-recorded waveform called Piano A from the box below to get the sound even noisier.
-Let’s hear how all that sounds now.
+We will first set up oscillator 1 within Spire to generate our sequence.
+From the offered choices of oscillator types, let's select the HardFM and move the ctrl-a and ctrl-b parameters a bit to get a rougher sound.

 ~Sequence Spire - Osc 1